Hurstwood/PasswordCheck/README.md

 The program then checks if your password is in haveibeenpwned's archive by checking the remaining 30 characters of the hash against the list.

-If your password is present, it extracts the number of occurrences and prints to screen the results.
+If your password is present, it extracts the number of times it has been found and displays the results.

-If your password is not present, it informs you on screen.
+If your password is not present, it displays this.